xtensor-stack/xtensor/docs/source/container.rst

 unsigned integers to the location of an element in the buffer.
 The range in which the indices can vary is specified by the `shape` of the array.

 The scheme used to map indices into a location in the buffer is a strided indexing scheme.
 In such a scheme, the index ``(i0, ..., in)`` corresponds to the offset ``sum(ik * sk)`` from the beginning of the one-dimensional buffer, where ``(s0, ..., sn)`` are the `strides` of the array.
 Some particular cases of strided schemes implement well known memory layouts:

 - the row-major layout (or C layout) is a strided index scheme where the strides grow from right to left
 - the column-major layout (or Fortran layout) is a strided index scheme where the strides grow from left to right

 ``xtensor`` provides a ``layout_type`` enum that helps to specify the layout used by multi-dimensional arrays.
 This enum can be used in two ways:

 - at compile time, as a template argument.
 The value ``layout_type::dynamic`` allows specifying any strided index scheme at runtime (including row-major and column-major schemes), while ``layout_type::row_major`` and ``layout_type::column_major`` fixes the strided index scheme and disable ``resize`` and constructor overloads taking a set of strides or a layout value as parameter.
-The default value of the template parameter is ``DEFAULT_LAYOUT``.
+The default value of the template parameter is ``XTENSOR_DEFAULT_LAYOUT``.
 - at runtime if the previous template parameter was set to ``layout_type::dynamic``.
 In that case, ``resize`` and constructor overloads allow specifying a set of strides or a layout value to avoid strides computation.
-If neither strides nor layout is specified when instantiating or resizing a multi-dimensional array, strides corresponding to ``DEFAULT_LAYOUT`` are used.
+If neither strides nor layout is specified when instantiating or resizing a multi-dimensional array, strides corresponding to ``XTENSOR_DEFAULT_LAYOUT`` are used.

 The following example shows how to initialize a multi-dimensional array of dynamic layout with specified strides: